 What is a tooth extraction?

 During a tooth extraction, a dentist surgically removes a tooth.
-At Azarko Dental Clinics, our dentists take a preventive, non-invasive approach to treatment.
+At Azarko Dental Group, our dentists take a preventive, non-invasive approach to treatment.
 That's why we only perform tooth extractions in cases where a damaged tooth threatens the health of other teeth in your mouth.

 This procedure is also sometimes referred to as having a tooth pulled, and may be considered a dental emergency.